Spectral-Sky/Alien-Worlds-NFT-Index/README.md

 # Alien-Worlds-NFT-Index
-With calculations for Planetary Defense stats on all cards
+Includes tables of Alien Worlds' NFT Stats, With calculations for Planetary Defense stats on all cards.